Atlanta Drunk Driving Accident Attorney

 Even in cases where the drunk driver’s insurance policy excludes punitive damages, the cases are normally worth more.
 This is because of the aggravated nature of the DUI driver’s conduct.
 Juries are comprised of regular people, and no rational person likes drunk drivers.
 They are a danger to the community.
 When faced with a drunk driving accident, juries normally give more money.

-Can an Atlanta Bar or Restaurant Be Held Liable for Serving Alcohol to the Drunk Driver?
+Can a Bar or Restaurant Be Held Liable in Atlanta, GA?

 Georgia has what is known as a Dram Shop statute.
 Georgia’s Dram Shop law states that “a person who willfully, knowingly, and unlawfully sells, furnishes, or serves alcoholic beverages to a person who is not of lawful drinking age, knowing that such person will soon be driving a motor vehicle, or who knowingly sells, furnishes, or serves alcoholic beverages to a person who is in a state of noticeable intoxication, knowing that such person will soon be driving a motor vehicle, may become liable for injury or damage caused by or resulting from the intoxication of such minor or person when the sale, furnishing, or serving is the proximate cause of such injury or damage.”